0 / 0

 }

 The ranges attribute specifies minimum and maximum values for the CheckingStatus and LoanAmount columns that set a range for the training data.
-If Watson OpenScale finds records in the payload data that don't contain LoanAmount and CheckingStatus column values that fit within the range and a pre-defined buffer, the records are identified as drift.
+If records are found in the payload data that don't contain LoanAmount and CheckingStatus column values that fit within the range and a pre-defined buffer, the records are identified as drift.

 Categorical- numeric distribution constraint